 Return from academic leave

-Students who were required to withdraw for academic reasons will typically be expected to spend up to one year away from the College.
-During that year, students are encouraged to complete at least one semester of full-time coursework at an accredited college or university and achieve satisfactory grades that will transfer back to Kenyon.
+Students who were suspended for academic reasons will typically be expected to spend up to one year away from the College.
+During that time, students are encouraged to demonstrate their readiness to return to full engagement with Kenyon classes.
+This may be done by successfully completing coursework at an accredited college or university, or by undertaking significant work or volunteer obligations.
 Successful completion of such coursework can be a demonstration of readiness to re-engage with academics.
 Students should consult their faculty advisors for guidance in selecting courses, and must submit a transfer pre-approval form to the registrar's office to ensure that the credits will be accepted.

 After four semesters of leave, students who have not either: